joeferner/node-persist/README.md

   return this.where('id < ?', arg1).orderBy('id').limit(5);
 });

-Person.clauseName().all(connection, function(err, people) {
+Person.clauseName(5).all(connection, function(err, people) {
-  // All the people with id < arg1, ordered by id and limited to 5 });
+  // All the people with id < 5, ordered by id and limited to 5 });
 ```
 <a name="modelOnSave" />